Nicolas-Ferreira/design-patterns-in-python/README.md

 * A Factory is any entity that can take care of object creation
 * A Factory can be external or reside inside the object as an inner class
 * Hierarchies of factories can be used to create related objects

+### Prototype
+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
+A Prototype is a partially or fully initialized object that you copy (clone) and make use of it.

+Motivation:
+* Complicated objects (e.g. cars) are not designed from scratch.
+They reiterate existing designs
+* An existing (partially or fully constructed) design is a Prototype
+* We make a copy (clone) the prototype and customize it
+* We make the cloning convenient (e.g. via a Factory)

+Summary:
+* To implement a prototype, partially construct an object and store it somewhere
+* Deep copy the prototype
+* Customize the resulting instance
+* A factory provides a convenient API for using prototypes

 ## Structural Patterns
 * Concerned with the structure (e.g., class members).